GOP ramping up grassroots, state-level efforts with new initiative before 2020

 State party committees are descending onto the nation's capital on Wednesday and Thursday to start training under a new Republican National Committee initiative that intensifies the party's focus on grassroots development before 2020.

-The previously-under-wraps initiative, called Project GROW, started in 2019 as a way for the GOP to filter its massive knowledge and resource base into party-strengthening plans tailored to each state's challenges.
+The previously-under-wraps initiative, called Project GROW, started in 2019 as a way for the GOP to filter its massive knowledge and resource base through party-strengthening plans tailored to each state's challenges.
 That includes advising parties on outreach strategy and fundraising, in addition to giving them free access to detailed voter data that it's been accumulating for the past several years.

 The new program reflected RNC Chairwoman Ronna McDaniel's interest in building the party from the grassroots up.